 For example, alimony and child support, most taxes, criminal fines, unlisted debts, and debts incurred through fraud may not be discharged.
 We can review these exceptions with you in more detail.

 Most people, who file bankruptcy, file under Chap 7.
 It is the quickest and least expensive of all the types of bankruptcy cases and is generally completed in 4-5 months after your case is filed.

 In order to file, you must first take a credit counseling course online and obtain your certificate of completion.

 The next important step is to qualify under the income test, known as the “means test”.
 This is designed to keep high-income earners out of chap.
-7 and to make them file under chap.
-13. In general, your income cannot exceed a certain threshold for a similar household in the state of Connecticut.
+7 and to make them file a chapter.
+13 bankruptcy.
+In general, your income cannot exceed a certain threshold for a similar household in the state of Connecticut.
 However, people with more business debt than consumer debt are exempt from this test.
 There are other loopholes and exceptions also.
 We will work closely with you to get the best possible result for you on this test.

 If you qualify, Chapter 7 bankruptcy allows you to discharge most of your debt like credit cards, bank loans, and medical bills.
 Income taxes more than 3 years old can also be discharged.
 All of your tax returns must be filed in order to file an individual bankruptcy case.